walterhiggins/ScriptCraft/README.md

 created.
-All files in the scriptcraft/plugins directory will be automatically loaded when the server starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or by adding the player's username to the ops.txt file in your server directory.
+All files in the scriptcraft/plugins directory will be automatically loaded when the server starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' (replacing <username> with your own Minecraft user name) at the server console prompt or by adding the player's username to the ops.txt file in your server directory.

 Launch the server, then launch the Minecraft client and create a new server connection.
 The IP address will be `localhost` .
 Once you've